Hello everyone!

 vm-azure). - Under Protocol, select "SFTP — SSH File Transfer Protocol".

-- Fill in Host (only the IP, without
+- Fill in Host (just the IP, no

 Pointing a domain to the VM

-With the server configured and the static IP defined, it's time to use a real domain instead of the IP.
-See the complete flow:
+With the server configured and the static IP set, it's time to use a real domain instead of the IP.
+Here is the complete workflow:

 Registering a domain

-For .com.br domains, registration is done through Registro.br (the official body in Brazil):
+For .com.br domains, registration is done via Registro.br (the official authority in Brazil):

-- Access registro.br, create an account, and search for the availability of the desired domain.
+- Access registro.br, create an account, and check the availability of your desired domain.

 .com.brdomains. - After payment, the domain becomes active within 24 hours (usually in minutes).